Iasa-Global/btabok/pages/engagement_model/stakeholders.md

   - operating_model
 ---

+> "A person, group or organization that has interest or concern in an organization."
+**www.business dictionary.com**

 # What are Stakeholders

-*"A person, group or organization that has interest or concern in an organization."* - **www.business dictionary.com**

 A stakeholder is a person or organization which as an interest or concern in a given [objective](objectives.md){:target="_blank"}, [business case](.\businesscase.md){:target="_blank"} or